-A sinus lift is surgery that adds bone to your upper jaw in the area of your molars and premolars.
+A sinus lift is a surgery where the bone is added to your upper jaw in the area of your molars and premolars.
 It’s sometimes called a sinus augmentation.
-The bone is added between your jaw and the maxillary sinuses, which are on either side of your nose. if there’s not enough room for the bone , then the sinus membrane has to be moved upward, or “lifted”, to make room for the bone.
+The bone is added between your maxillary sinuses and the jaw, which are on either side of your nose. if there’s not enough room for the bone , then the sinus membrane has to be moved upward, or “lifted”, to make room for the bone.
 A sinus lift is done when the sinuses are too close to the jaw, or there is not enough bone height in the upper jaw, for dental implants to be placed.

-Book a Dental Implant Consultation today : 020 8888 0881.
+Book a Dental Implant Consultation today : 020 8980 6398.